+1.9013860715

 Scavenger Hunt

+PLEASE TELL US YOU WANT THE SCAVENGER HUNT BEFORE THE FIELD TRIP.
 We provide a workbook with clues to find objects inside, outside, or both.
 The clues will describe what an object does and get the children to match the description with what they see around them.
-An additional $1/ student in material fees or can be printed out here.
+An additional $1/ student in material fees or can be printed out below.

 Ages: any